toddcf/code-snippets/javascript/objects/arrays/loops/reduce.md

 Useful when calculating averages, etc.

-Note that reduce *will* mutate the original array.
+Reduce *does not* mutate the original array.

 ## Example: Add all the values of an array